 4. Use caution on left turns

-According to the Insurance Institute for Highway Safety (IIHS), 44% of fatal motorcycle accidents involving another vehicle occurred when the car was making a left turn and the motorcyclists was going straight.
+According to the Insurance Institute for Highway Safety (IIHS), 44% of fatal motorcycle accidents involving another vehicle occurred when the car was making a left turn and the motorcyclists were going straight.
 If you are making a left turn, always use caution and check your side mirrors to ensure there isn’t a cyclist (or another car).
 If you do see a motorcyclist at an intersection, make eye contact before turning.

 5. Don’t drink and drive